nemaload/nemashow/README.md

 * [MongoDB](http://www.mongodb.org/downloads) command-line tools

 ###Data
 The application expects to find data in `meteor/data` (absent from this repository).
-The actual dataset is many gigabytes; while we are currently working to make it publicly available, for now just contact us if you're interested.

 ###Usage
 To run the website, run the `mrt` command from the `meteor` directory and point your browser at `http://localhost:3000/`.